arnaudporet/kgml2sif/readme.md

 * `-h/--help`: show help and exit
 * `-s/--symbol <file>`: a conversion table for translating KEGG gene IDs to gene symbols (see the file `kegg2symbol.csv` provided with kgml2sif in the `conv` folder)
 * `-c/--compound <file>`: a conversion table for translating compound IDs to compound names (see the file `compound2name.csv` provided with kgml2sif in the `conv` folder)
+* `-p/--prefix`: keep node name prefixes if `-s/--symbol` or `-c/--compound` is used

 Currently:

 * kgml2sif is more suitable for processing KEGG signaling pathways
-* however, extending it to better handle other types of KEGG pathways (such as metabolic ones) is envisioned
+* however, extending it to better handle other types of KEGG pathways, such as metabolic ones, is envisioned
 * the following node types are considered:
     * `gene`
     * `compound`